barelyhuman/goblin/readme.md

 ## Why not fork?

-While the utils and build use the same concept, it's not gobinaries.

-Also the original is tied to GCP, Apex Logs and other services thus making it hard for anyone to spin up their own version of the binary service.
-Which isn't what I wish, aka the direction of the project is different in this case

-That and it's fun to build the arch from scratch, helps you learn.
+To keep it short, it's fun to build the arch from scratch, helps you learn.

-# Note

-WIP!
-HACKY TO THE CORE.
-The current repo isn't even usable, you can join in and help speed up the process but right now the below is what it can do
+Also the mentality of both the authors differ.

+(was easier to start from scratch then remove each blocking thing from the original one)

-## Working Features
+## Features

-- [x] Curl Request scripts and Renders
+- [x] Easy install Script
-- [x] Create a local build of the hardcoded package
-- [x] Upload it to a storage service (commented out in initial versions)
-- [ ] Fetch from the storage service (part of the request scripts)
+- [x] Go Lang 1.16 (1.17 - Coming soon)
-- [ ] Finally host this thing
+- [ ] Binary Build Caching

 ## Authors